Mapping in R

 Simple Maps

-There are a number of very simple maps you can create that uses data included in the package downloads.
+There are a number of very simple maps you can create that use data included in the packages that were downloaded.
 For this first example you are going to create a map that depicts the location of Austin Peay State University.
 To begin we need to load some data from ggplot2 using the map_data command.

 state <- map_data("state")